spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-cluster.md

 - The `--volume ` option mounts a local directory to our official tutorials container, `ghcr.io/spectrocloud/tutorials:1.0.9`.

+- The `sh -c "source /edge/vmware/clone_vm_template/setenv.sh && bash /edge/vmware/clone_vm_template/delete-packer-cache.sh"` shell sub-command deletes any pre-existing **packer_cache** because there is [a bug with Packer's vSphere plugin](https://github.com/hashicorp/packer-plugin-vsphere/issues/55) that makes it unable to overwrite the existing ISO file in **packer_cache**.
+We make sure to delete any existing cache so you don't end up accidentally using someone else's ISO file.

-- The `sh -c "cd edge/vmware/packer/ && packer build -force --var-file=vsphere.hcl build.pkr.hcl` shell sub-command changes to the container's **edge/vmware/packer/** directory and invokes `packer build` to create the VM template.
+- The `cd /edge/vmware/packer/ && packer build -force --var-file=vsphere.hcl build.pkr.hcl` shell sub-command changes to the container's **/edge/vmware/packer/** directory and invokes `packer build` to create the VM template.
 The `packer build` command has the following options:

   - The `-force` flag destroys any existing template.
   - The `--var-file` option reads the **vsphere.hcl** file from the container.
 This file contains the VM template name, VM configuration, and ISO file name to use.
 The VM configuration conforms to the [minimum device requirements](../architecture/#minimum-device-requirements).